-With over 5,000 charging points, POLAR is one of the largest public charging networks in the UK.
-POLAR operates a monthly membership plan for regular uses and also a pay-as-you-go scheme.
+With over 7,000 charging points, POLAR is one of the largest public charging networks in the UK.
+POLAR operates a monthly membership plan for regular users and also a pay-as-you-go scheme.

 POLAR Plus - Monthly Membership

-Regular users may want to consider the POLAR plus membership program, which is currently free for the first three months.
+Regular users should consider the POLAR plus membership programme, which is currently free for the first three months.
 From then on, POLAR membership costs £7.85 per month.
-As a POLAR plus member, you'll be entitled to full access to all POLAR Network charging points.
+POLAR plus members are entitled to full access to all POLAR Network charging points.
 In 80% of the network, charging is free.
 The other 20% of the network are chargeable points, which cost 9p per kWh (cheaper than the average 17p per kWh cost of charging at home).
 Also, some Charge your Car (CYC) charge points have higher rates, which are set by the site owners.

 The Polar Instant apps are available to download from the App Store (for iPhone) and Google Play (for Android).
 On both the POLAR live map and the apps, you can see details of any charges and also live availability (complete with socket & charge speed information).

 If you don't expect to be a regular user of public charge points, it may be more economical for you to use the pay-as-you-go POLAR Instant programme that has no monthly fee—you're just charged as and when you use their chargeable points.
 You'll pay 18p/kWh (fast points) up to 35p/kWh (ultra-rapid 150 kW points) and there's a minimum charge of £1.20 per transaction.